openfisca/openfisca-doc/source/simulate/profile-simulation.md

 ## Wrap up

-Let's finally run our base & proposed scenarios several times so to have something more statistically sound.
+Finally, let's run our base & proposed scenarios several times so as to have something more statistically sound.

 IPython's `%timeit` comes handy: